 Treatment aims to reduce swelling and stop the fluid from building up again.
 The treatment can take a little while to show results.

 You might have:

-- an elastic sleeve to wear, from the wrist to the top of your arm (to reduce arm swelling)
+- an elastic sleeve to wear to reduce arm swelling

 - an elasticated vest (to reduce breast swelling)

-- your arm bandaged up with a particular type of stretchy bandage that your lymphoedema specialist puts on
+- your arm bandaged up with a particular type of short-stretch bandage that your lymphoedema specialist puts on

 - exercises that help the fluid to drain from your arm